 TruSwing churns out a variety of metrics including swing tempo, speed, club-path measurements, critical club angles and more.
 Swing metrics can be checked on your smartphone or wrist using one of the compatible Approach watches such as the S4, S5, S6 and S20 as well as the Approach G7 and G8.

 Additionally, TruSwing collects data to produce 3D swing animations through the Garmin Connect mobile app on a smartphone or tablet.
-With these animated diagrams, you can view side-by-side swing comparisons.
-Individual swings can be dissected, and two swings can be overlaid on top of each other to compare and contrast.
+With these animated diagrams your technique can be dissected, and two swings can be overlaid on top of each other to compare and contrast.